sfsuacm-garden/.github/profile/whyjoin.md

 A community garden where we *grow* skills and software.

 It will require some vulnerability to 'share your work with class' and have your code reviewed.
-A little patience with contributors working at different skill levels and reviewers with busy lives who might take time to accept your code (I am the reviewer—very sorry in advance).
+A little patience with contributors working at different skill levels and reviewers with busy lives who might take time to accept your code (I am the reviewer—vv sorry in advance).
 And lastly, some trust that advice is being given in good faith and with encouragement.

 In the end, you're contributing to something bigger than yourself while also growing yourself.
-You get hands-on experience with the full support of those around you—and that's what makes it worth it.
+You get hands-on experience with the full support of those around you; That's what makes it worth it.

 So join us, because growing with others is more fun than doing it alone. 🌱